MeVito12/Excluvia_Dashboard/replit.md

 - June 30, 2025.
 Initial setup
 - June 30, 2025.
 Added mock authentication system with login form, user context, and logout functionality
 - June 30, 2025.
 Migrated from Supabase to SQLite internal database for better reliability
+- June 30, 2025.
+Migrated from SQLite to PostgreSQL with Neon serverless driver for production scalability
 ```

 ## User Preferences